NebulaServices/XenOS/docs/API.md

     resizable?: boolean; // Disables resizing, fullscreening, and clamping display?: boolean; // Whether the window should be visible.
-This allows for offscreen documents. borderless?: boolean; // Allows developers to implement there own window shell }
+This allows for offscreen documents. borderless?: boolean; // Allows developers to implement there own window shell xenFilePicker?: boolean; // If true, replaces the default file picker with one for XenOS, letting you pick files from XenOS instead of your PC
+}

 xen.wm.create(opts: WindowOpts);